You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Broad Bean ‘The Sutton’ (supplied as 12 garden ready plugs) from Suttons

-Broad beans remain a popular choice in succession planting schedules
+Broad beans are a popular choice

-Image: Broad Bean ‘The Sutton’ (supplied as 12 garden ready plugs) from Suttons
+Image: Broad Bean ‘The Sutton’ from Suttons

 No dig guru Charles Dowding documents a whole year’s succession planting in a single, experimental raised bed of only 1.2m by 2.1m.
-In his easy to digest, informative video, he demonstrates the productivity and versatility of growing a variety of vegetables and quickly filling in the gaps with new veg plants.
-As he says: “Spot a gap, pop in a plant, and have fun with that.”
+In his easy-to-digest, informative video, he demonstrates the productivity and versatility of growing a variety of vegetables and quickly filling in the gaps with new veg plants.
+As he says: “Spot a gap, pop in a plant, and have fun with that!

 Liz at Byther Farm shares lots of tips on making the garden more productive in her short video on succession veg planting.
 It’s fascinating to see how her plot is completely transformed in the middle of the summer season.